pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 ![wreath-check](/assets/images/2021-04-10-23-05-08.png)

 The picture isn't displayed, instead my PHP code has been executed.
 We have confirmed that we can run arbitary code by exploiting the image upload function.

 We're on the home straight now, we just need to get ourselves a reverse shell to this PC.

-## AV Evasion
+## Windows PC - AV Evasion

 Of course nothing is as simple as you'd hope, and for us we need to evade Microsoft Defender running on the PC to be able to get a reverse shell.
 Let's take the suggested PHP code, [obfuscate](https://www.gaijin.at/en/tools/php-obfuscator) it and make it bash friendly: